 The two French companies Sources ALMA and SUEZ have unveiled their partnership to build the first integrated PET (polyethylene terephthalate) recycling plant in Belgium.
 PET is the main polymer used in water bottles in Belgium.
-Construction of the plant has begun in Couillet near Charleroi and this new infrastructure will be partly financed by the SRIW Group with a 10 million euro loan.
+Construction of the plant has begun in Couillet near Charleroi and this new infrastructure will be partly financed by Wallonie Entreprendre (WE) with a 10 million euro loan.

 The plant, named FILAO, will have the potential to recycle 40,000 tons of PET each year.
 SUEZ, the waste treatment expert, and Sources ALMA, the leading bottled water distributor in Belgium and France, are therefore making their commitment to recycling a reality with the new FILAO plant.
 Fost Plus will supply the post-consumption PET bottles.
 Nearly 40 million euros will be invested in the plant, which will bring around 40 new jobs to the Charleroi region.
 The Wallonia Export & Investment Agency (AWEX) was involved in supporting Walloon economic stakeholders in the establishment of FILAO in Charleroi.

 Philippe Tychon, CEO of SUEZ Recycling & Recovery Belgium